 How can I sleep more restfully?

 These are just a few of the questions that millions of us, as moms, ask ourselves on a daily basis.
-In a demanding, busy, lifestyle, we are all battling exhaustion and how to manage our time more effectively to be the best moms we can be.
+In a demanding, busy lifestyle, we are all battling exhaustion and how to manage our time more effectively to be the best moms we can be.
 Here are a few things that I’ve discovered help me to keep some balance and keep my schedule in check:

 Implement family time.
 You absolutely must schedule time with your kids – quality time.
 If you are a mother with children still in the home, and most of you are, you must recognize immediately that this is merely a season of life, and in the blink of an eye, it will be gone.
-Parenting is a small season of your life and it is quickly fleeting, so take advantage of some family time.
+Parenting is a small season of your life, and it is quickly fleeting, so take advantage of some family time.
 Failure to implement scheduled family time means that most of us carry the burden of guilt that we aren’t a good enough mom or that we are short-changing our children by having to work outside the home.
-Schedule the time and make it a quality experience for your children, so that when you are at work, you can present at work.
+Schedule the time and make it a quality experience for your children, so that when you are at work, you can be present at work.

 Have a more productive day versus a busy day.
 As previously mentioned, none of us struggle with too little to do.
-We are all being pulled with an endless list of tasks, but we must focus on production versus reaction.
+We are all pulled with an endless list of tasks, but we must focus on production versus reaction.
 The quality of how you perform the work is often more important than the quantity of the work.

 Rest.
 Statistics continually support that well-rested sleepers are more productive throughout their workday than those who struggle to get sound sleep.
 The number one cause of insomnia (barring medical issues) is a busy mind.
-We lie awake thinking of the 22 things that need to be accomplished tomorrow.
+We lay awake thinking of the 22 things that need to be accomplished tomorrow.
 Hebrews 4:9 says there is a “special rest waiting for the people of God.”
-Vs. 11 on that same chapter further challenges us to enter that rest.
+Vs. 11 in the same chapter further challenges us to enter that rest.
 When we recognize that everything we have comes from God, every blessing, and that there is no challenge too big for Him, we’re able to truly rest in His peace.
-When we understand, fully, that he will not leave us to carry the tasks of our tomorrows alone, we can lay down the burdens of the day and get that sound sleep we need.
+When we understand, fully, that He will not leave us to carry the tasks of our tomorrows alone, we can lay down the burdens of the day and get that sound sleep we need.

 Photo credit: ©Thinkstock/vadimguzhva